prolific-oss/prolific-survey-getting-started/README.md

 ## Usage

 1. Edit [`config.yaml`](config.yaml) to customize your study
-2. Run the [notebook](prolific-survey-getting-started.ipynb) to create and publish your survey
+2. Run the [Jupyter notebook](prolific-survey-getting-started.ipynb) to create and publish your survey
 3. View results with demographic breakdowns

 ## Features